 Whatever those doors were going to be really didn’t have an impact on Chef Randall’s decision to become a chef.
 He shares his unique family history of his father who was a doctor and his uncle who was a chef and notes that although their professions were totally different, both were treated with respect and dignity.
 In addition, unlike many, his uncle didn’t experience the family criticism during this time for not being in a profession that they felt was more acceptable.
 “I can remember teaching at Chaney in the mid-90s and a grandmother came inside said ‘I sent my granddaughter to college to be someone, not to be no cook.'”

 When you think about all of the great African-American chefs of our time, Chef Randall has had the pleasure of meeting, working and becoming great friends with just about all of them over the course of his career.
-Patrick Clark, Edna Lewis, Leon West, Stanley Jackson and Leah Chase are also cornerstones in culinary history and have been proudly placed into the
+Patrick Clark, Edna Lewis, Leon West, Stanley Jackson and Leah Chase are also cornerstones in culinary history and have been proudly placed into the Chef Hall of Fame, which was started by Chef Randall to preserve our rich culinary history.

 He has taught all over the country and eventually settled in Savannah, Ga. twelve years ago as the director of food services at the Savannah College of Art and Design for a year and a half prior to opening his school.
-Chef Joe Randall's Cooking School opened in September 2000 as a recreational cooking school after he noticed an interest in cooking instruction while teaching classes at the
+Chef Joe Randall’s Cooking School opened in September 2000 as a recreational cooking school after he noticed an interest in cooking instruction while teaching classes at the Livingood’s appliance store.
+To date, he estimates that he has had over 15,000 guests or foodies come through the school from all over the world including Mrs. Paula Dean herself.
+At the school, those attending will enjoy a wonderful demonstration by Chef Randall using the freshest ingredients to prepare recipes that are true to Southern-style cuisine.
+He proudly says “African-American cuisine is pounded in Southern cooking.
+I don’t care who says what, without African-American influence, there wouldn’t be any Southern cooking.
+Our contribution to food in America is much more than just soul food from the standpoint of what they perceive soul food to be.”

 The timing of the cooking school couldn’t have been better as America was witnessing another food awakening, this time on TV.
 The Food Network was just building its audience and the word “foodie” was really starting to take root.
 Also, by this time the attitude among African-Americans had experienced a shift and the conversation turned from being a chef is not good enough to what school to attend to be the best chef out there.
 And for many of these chefs, Chef Randall has been an inspiration and source of encouragement and support.